kyma-project/website/CONTRIBUTING.md

 Global `CSS` rules are stored in a [global.css](./static/global.css) file, you do not need to import it to apply them, but use [styled-components](https://www.styled-components.com/) with color schema defined in [this](./src/config/colors.js) file for developing new components.

+//write anything about GraphQL used by Gatsby?
+Gatsby is mentioned in very first line in readme, and anyone who contributes to this project would first read gatbsy's docs

 ## Naming guidelines

 Name variables using _`camelCase`_ convention.